KenKundert/inform/README.rst

 The Color class has the following class methods:

-isTTY:
+isTTY(stream):
    Takes a stream as an argument and returns true if it is a TTY.
 A typical use is::

       fail = Color('red')
       fail.enable = Color.isTTY(sys.stdout))

-strip_colors:
+strip_colors(text):
-   Takes a string as its input and return that text stripped of any color codes.
+   Takes a string as its input and return that string stripped of any color codes.